• Skip to main content

 Waco Hispanic Museum

-If you are interested in learning more about the rich history of Hispanic residents of Waco, visit the Waco Hispanic Museum in the South Waco recreation center!
+If you are interested in learning more about the rich history of Latino residents of Waco, visit the Waco Hispanic Museum in the South Waco recreation center!
 To plan your visit, please call Louis Garcia at (245) 548-9730.